leather-io/mono/README.md

 │  ├─ mobile
 │  ├─ desktop
-│  ├─ storybook <-- replaces test-app, place to view UI components with context + tests ├─ packages
+│  ├─ storybook <-- replaces test-app, place to view UI components with context + tests │  ├─ website <-- maybe we can get rid of Framer and just host our site ourself, keeping code here?
+├─ docs -> should we host out dev docs here?
+├─ packages
 │  ├─ api <-- leather API / wrapper interface to other libs: here / under apps,
 │  ├─ tsconfig